{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Even though Chicago is one of the top markets for colocation, it doesn’t need any tax incentives for data center builds or expansions for the most part.
 Growth is fuelled exclusively to meet the constant demand, and much historic and/or prime Chicago real estate has been converted and retrofitted from industrial or retail to manage servers and data.

 Even the former Chicago Sun-Times printing facility has been converted into a hosting/colocation center to keep up with demand.
-Same for the historic Schulze Baking plant.
+The same is true for the historic Schulze Baking plant.

 How Do Taxes Influence Chicago Data Center Trends?

 Chicago recently instituted a “Cloud tax”, which some critics feel might drive data center providers to other cities.
-Changes are being proposed to the tax already, including breaks for startups and small businesses.
+Changes are already being proposed to the tax, including breaks for startups and small businesses.